Kitsioschr/portfolio/data-science/datacamp-projects/README.md

 - Find who was the first female Nobel prize winner and in which category.
 - Find which individuals or organizations have received more than one Nobel prize throughout the years.

-The completed project can be found in DataLab.
+The completed project can be found in my DataLab notebook.

 ---

 ### Exploring NYC Public School Test Result Scores

-The following project description and tasks were taken from the DataCamp project website.

 #### Project Description
 > "Each year, school test results impact the college admissions fate of millions of students.
 In this project you will use standardize test performance data from NYC's public schools to identigy the schools with top mathematics results, look at how performance varies by borough and find the NYC's top ten performing school."